San Diego-Scripps Coastal Marine Conservation Area: Habitat and wildlife

 San Diego-Scripps Coastal SMCA and Matlahuayl SMR protect most of the unique Scripps Canyon branch of La Jolla's submarine canyon system and the southernmost natural California mussel bed.
 The area is a hotbed of biodiversity and sustains a thriving ecosystem.
 The areas encompass four distinct habitat zones; rocky reef, kelp forest, sandy flat, and deepwater canyon.
 In a study focused around the benefits of MPAs, it was found that throughout the La Jolla region, there were half of the known California fish species present.
 This study also found that 265 species spread across 95 families were found within these La Jolla adjacent MPAs.

-This marine protected area complex is among the oldest in California.
-Though the boundaries were recently changed just slightly under the Marine Life Protection Act, the area has been protected since 1970 when the City of San Diego proclaimed it an underwater park and ecological reserve and is known as the San Diego-La Jolla Underwater Park.